• 30 Years of Clinical Experience

 • ADHD Predominantly Hyperactive/Impulsive Presentation

-• Is it called ADD?
-ADHD?
+Is it called ADD or ADHD?
 What's the difference?

 The only difference is one of terminology, which can get confusing at times.
 The “official” clinical diagnosis is Attention Deficit Hyperactivity Disorder, or ADHD.
 The DSM-5 defines three main types of presentations for ADHD: